ramkumar2122/Text-to-Image-Generation/README.md

 ## 1.2.
 Download the Dataset

-The model presented in the paper was trained on the [flowers dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/ ).
-This To train the TAC-GAN on the flowers dataset, first, download the dataset by doing the following,
+The model was trained on the
+[flowers dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/ ).
+This
+To train the TAC-GAN on the flowers dataset, first, download the dataset by doing the following,